nodejs/nan/doc/persistent.md

 <a name="api_nan_persistent"></a>
 ### Nan::Persistent

-A type of `PersistentBase` which allows copy and assignment.
+A type of `PersistentBase` which does not allows copy nor assignment.
 Copy, assignment and destructor behavior is controlled by the traits class `M`.

 Definition: